Canadian trekkers, sherpa hid under rock in Nepal avalanche

 | KATHMANDU

-KATHMANDU Survivors of a Himalayan blizzard that killed at least 29 people in Nepal said on Thursday they dived under a boulder to shelter from an avalanche that buried four Canadians in their group when it smashed into the trail.
+KATHMANDU Survivors of a freak Himalayan blizzard that killed at least 25 people in Nepal said on Thursday they dived under a large boulder to shelter from an avalanche that buried four Canadians in their group when it smashed into the trail.

-Mountain rescue teams, helped by clear weather and armed with shovels, ropes and ice axes, scoured an area buried under snow up to four feet deep for 10 hikers still missing after the early winter blizzard and avalanches hit an Annapurna trekking route popular with backpackers.
+Mountain rescue teams helped by clear weather scoured the Himalayas for dozens of hikers missing after the early winter blizzard and avalanches this week hit the Annapurna trekking route popular with backpackers.

-Police official Ganesh Rai said 154 people, including 76 foreigners, were rescued on Thursday but the 10 missing were presumed dead.

-Coming six months after an ice-avalanche killed 16 sherpa guides on Mount Everest in April, the latest mountain disaster prompted new criticism of the Nepali government for taking climbers' fees but doing too little to mitigate the risks.
+It was the second major mountain disaster in Nepal this year, after an ice-avalanche killed 16 sherpa guides on Mount Everest in April.

 A group of seven Canadian trekkers and their Nepali guides were near the high-altitude village of Phu, 150 km (93 miles) northwest of Kathmandu, when an avalanche struck on Wednesday.

 Four were killed immediately.
-The group's guide, Kusang Sherpa, described the sound of snow splitting above and said he and three of the trekkers were able to leap behind the rock.
+The group's guide, Kusang Sherpa, described the sound of snow splitting from a mountain above and said he and three of the trekkers were able to dive behind the rock.

 "I thought it was the last day in my life," Sherpa told Reuters after being evacuated to Kathmandu.
 "I was lucky that I survived with my three clients."

-The snow did not reach the boulder, but they stayed there for about 20 minutes until they were sure the avalanche had stabilised, then walked an hour to a village called Kang, where they telephoned for help and were picked up by a helicopter.
+The snow did not reach the boulder, but they stayed there for about 20 minutes until they were sure the avalanche had stabilized, then walked an hour to a village called Kang, where they phoned for help and were picked up by a helicopter.

+Kusang Sherpa, 25, said the avalanche swept away the team's oxygen bottles and other equipment.
+One of the three survivors said she heard a "boom" before disaster struck.

+"It was a boom and then there was the avalanche," said the survivor who gave her name as Sonia, from Montreal.
+She declined to give her last name.

+"We were trying to find our way to escape to safety and had to wait under a big rock for the avalanche to settle.
+It was very difficult and we were very much shocked," Sonia said in the lobby of a Kathmandu hotel.

-Those killed by the unseasonable weather, brought by the tail end of a cyclone that struck India last weekend, included three Nepali herders, four Nepali guides, two people from Slovakia, three Israelis, three Polish citizens, four Canadians and three Indians.
-The nationality of the rest has not been confirmed, officials said.
+Those killed by the unseasonable weather, brought by the tail end of a cyclone that struck India on the weekend, included three Nepali herders, three Nepali guides, two people from Slovakia, three Israelis, three Polish citizens and the four Canadians.

 JACKETS, PACKS SCATTERED AT PASS